 Will Shattuc+ Assistant Director

-Will Shattuc is an Oakland-born and Oakland-based director, playwright, teaching artist, and graphic designer.
-An SF Shakes legacy, they got their start at a 2001 camp as Marc Antony wearing a pillowcase, and have since gone on to Assistant Direct The Winter's Tale and As You Like It on our main stage and served on the 35 Speeches Committee.
+Will Shattuc is an Oakland-born director, playwright, teaching artist, and graphic designer.
+A SF Shakes legacy, they got their start at a 2001 camp as Marc Antony wearing a pillowcase, and have since gone on to Assistant Direct The Winter's Tale and As You Like It on our main stage and served on the 35 Speeches Committee.
 They are currently co-directing our upcoming tour production of The Merry Wives of Windsor.
-They helped found Oakland Classical Theater Co., dedicated to putting on free work with under-30 artists in Oakland; they have since performed Macbeth and Much Ado About Nothing.
-They also do the graphic design for a number of companies, including SF Shakes.
-Will graduated from Hampshire College with a B.A., focusing on ensemble theater and conservation ecology.
-They are an alumni of the Shakespeare Academy at Stratford, CT, and studied Viewpoints at Divadlo Archa in Prague.
+They helped found Oakland Classical Theater Co., a company dedicated to putting on free productions with under-30 artists in Oakland; their most recent production was directing Dr. Faustus by Christopher Marlowe.
+Will graduated from Hampshire College with a B.A., focusing on ensemble theater, and are an alumni of the Shakespeare Academy at Stratford, CT, and studied Viewpoints program at Divadlo Archa in Prague.
 They are inspired by the work of the Federal Theater Project under the New Deal and The Public Theater in New York and firmly believe in SF Shakespeare's mission of "Art for All!"

 The Kilbanes Musical Composing Team